gabriel-stackhouse/code-katas/Bowling Game/README.md

 # Bowling Game

 Implement a bowling game programatically.
-Kata originally found [here](https://kata-log.rocks/bowling-game-kata).
+Credit for the kata is found [here](https://kata-log.rocks/bowling-game-kata).

 ## Prompt

-Write a class Game that has two methods:
+Write a class BowlingGame that has two methods:

 `void roll(int)` is called each time the player rolls a ball.
 The argument is the number of pins knocked down.